 To find this pattern:

-2. The first and third candle must have higher close than the bearish candle.
+- The first and third candles must have a higher close than the bearish candle.

-Statistically traders who use candlestick patterns like the Stick Sandwich can improve their trading strategies.
-Research shows that using candlestick patterns with other indicators improves success rate of market predictions.
+Statistically, traders who use candlestick patterns like the Stick Sandwich can improve their trading strategies.
+Research shows that using candlestick patterns with other indicators improves the success rate of market predictions.

 33. Upside Gap Two Crows